Mojavesoft-Group/SparkleMods/README.md

 Mods are submitted with the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), if not said otherwise.

-Submitting an update to a mod is the same, just fork the repo again, update the mod file, and make sure the commit, in its extra information, contains info about the new update.
-This will eventually be shown in the mod page in Crackle.
+Submitting an update to a mod is the same, just fork the repo again, and update the mod file.

-After submitting a new mod or a update, please run generate.js with node, to generate the mods.json that Crackle uses!
+Whenever changes are pushed to the `master` branch, a GitHub Actions bot will automatically regenerate the `mods.json` file using the `generate.js` script (historically, mod developers were expected to do this on their own).

 ## A note about manmade code
 The owner of this project believes in good faith that it complies with [The Manmade Software Declaration 1.0](https://mojavesoft.net/ai-policy/1.0).